-New programmers and non-technicians have long confused Java and JavaScript, but their only common feature is the word “Java”.
-Each is a programming language that is useful in its own way, and each has its strengths compared to the other.
+New programmers and non-technicians have long confused Java and JavaScript, but their only common feature is the word “Java.”
+Each is a programming language that is useful in its way, and each has its strengths compared to the other.

 What is Java?

 Java syntax is similar to C and C ++ but has fewer lower-level resources than both.
 In 2019, with a report from 9 million developers, Java was one of the most popular programming languages used by GitHub, especially for client-server web applications.
-The above definition has the rudimental elements that will go on to help in explaining the difference between Java and JavaScript.
+The above definition has rudimental elements that will help explain the difference between Java and JavaScript.

 The Java VS JavaScript concept is a saga that stretches for years back.
 Originally Java was developed by James Gosling at Sun Microsystems and was released in 1995 as a core component of Sun Microsystems Java platform.